section-engineering-education/engineering-education/content/articles/how_cart_algorithms_are_substantial_in_speech_emotion_recognition/index.md

 - \*\*CART is also efficient in using different variables in varying levels of the decision tree\*\*.
 This ensures that it is easy to unwrap complex interdependencies between variable sets.
 Thus, various emotional ties are identified in different levels of the decision tree.

-- \*\*CART in speech emotional recognition can be conjoined with other algorithms\*\*.
+- \*\*CART in speech emotion recognition can be conjoined with other algorithms\*\*.
 The ability to use CART with other algorithms enhances speech emotion recognition accuracy.
 For example, CART can be utilized with [SVM](/engineering-education/supervised-learning-algorithms/) for outlier detection, classification, and regression.

 ### Conclusion